7 Differences between Mainland and Free Zone Company in UAE

 • Free Zone: From the start, free zones have offered 100% foreign ownership, making them highly attractive to international entrepreneurs.

-Verdict: Both structures now allow full foreign ownership, but mainland gives more flexibility for broader market operations.
+Verdict: Both structures now allow full foreign ownership, but the mainland gives more flexibility for broader market operations.

 2. Business Reach